opensubsonic/open-subsonic-api/content/en/docs/Extensions/apiKeyAuth.md

 This extension requires changes to the semantics of authentication.
 Broadly, there are two general changes:

-1. **Required**: A redefinition of the `p` parameter to refer to ah `API key` that is **separate from** the user's server password.
-2. **Required**: The ability to generate temporary tokens, which have a **defined** set of APIs they can ccess
+1. **Required**: A new authentication mechanism: `apiKey` for query.
-3. Recommended: Deprecation of token/salt-based authentication.
-This allows for servers to no longer store the users' passwords in reversible ways
+2. Recommended: Deprecation of token/salt-based authentication.

 ### API keys